DirkToewe/nd4js/README.md

 # Introduction
 `nd4js` is a lightweight JavaScript library for ND-Arrays including some optimization functionality and one of the most complete linear algebra modules for the web.
 It is strongly inspired by [NumPy](http://www.numpy.org/).
 There are, however, some key differences.
 Broadcasting, slicing and reshape work in a similar way as in NumPy.
 Instead of the predefined operations (+, -, *, /, sin, cos, ...), `nd4js` relies on functional-style map- and zip-like methods.

+The goal of this library is to explore and improve the author's understanding of linear algebra, optimization and computational numerics in general.
+The author is therefore constantly working on the edge of his knowledge.
+Despite his best efforts, no guarantees can be made about performance, numeric accuracy, reproducability or anything at all.
+There will be bugs, underflows, overflows, NaNs, memory issues and the like.
+If You find a bug - and don't want to keep it - feel free file an issue or a PR.

 A function reference can be found [here](https://dirktoewe.github.io/ndjs/doc.html).

   * [Installation](#installation)